-Weekly Oil Markets Recap - Solving The Mystery Of API Vs EIA Data And What To Believe
+Weekly Oil Markets Recap - Solving The Mystery Of API Vs. EIA Data And What To Believe

 What this means for traders and investors is that the average running error difference has been 6.82 million bbls, and whenever the cumulative running average difference exceeds this average, it usually reverts lower.

-For example, on Tuesday, we wrote that it’s very likely that EIA’s crude storage figure will be lower than what API reported, which was for a build of 2.75 million bbls.
-EIA then reported -1.66 million bbls to bring the running difference back to 6.92 million bbls or closely in-line with the historical average.
+For example, on Tuesday we wrote that it's very likely that EIA's crude storage figure will be lower than what API reported, which was for a build of 2.75 million bbls.
+EIA then reported -1.66 million bbls, to bring the running difference back to 6.92 million bbls, or closely in line with the historical average.

 Here's a look at the raw data: